yugabyte/yugabyte-db/docs/content/preview/architecture/key-concepts.md

 ## Leader balancing

-YugabyteDB tries to keep the no.of leaders evenly distributed across the [nodes](#node) in a cluster to ensure an even distribution of load.
+YugabyteDB tries to keep the number of leaders evenly distributed across the [nodes](#node) in a cluster to ensure an even distribution of load.

 ## Primary cluster